Skip to main content

 Meaning

-Bloodstone is the stone of courageous healing — a powerful green chalcedony flecked with red iron oxide that embodies vitality, resilience, and the strength to face adversity with an open heart.
+Bloodstone is a green chalcedony flecked with red iron oxide that embodies vitality, resilience, and the courage to face adversity.

 Primary Healing Properties